johnshields/celestial-beyonds/README.md

 </p></a>

 ***
 The Celestial Beyonds mixes Space Hub Exploration, Platformers, Action, and Bees in one game!
-However, the research and delivery focus on A.I. companionship in Serious Games.
+However, the research and delivery focuses on A.I. companionship in Serious Games.

 [Play the Game on Itch.io!](https://shieldsdev.itch.io/the-celestial-beyonds-td)
 ***